MicrosoftDocs/power-automate-docs/articles/sap-integration/data-sources-pane.md

 ﻿---
-title: Understand the Data sources pane in Power Automate for SAP integration
+title: Understand the Data sources pane in Power Automate for SAP integration (preview)
 description: Learn about the Data sources pane in Power Automate to configure SAP integration
 services: ''
 suite: flow